 Motivate them boundlessly as the plucky young learners embark on this exercise.
 In Part A, they circle antonyms for the given words, while in part B they circle two words that are antonymous.

 Here's antonyms appearing in an adjective guise.
 Adjective antonyms are a pleasure kids can never get enough of.
 Make this PDF click, as kids write antonyms for the adjectives.

 For every love, there is a loathe, and if you sleep early, you wake up early as well.
 Set kids this little realistic goal and watch them progress, as they write an antonym for each verb in this printable worksheet.

 Adverbs are no aliens in the antonym game.
-Kids will need to use these time and again, as they push their writing notch after notch.
+Kids in grade 2 and grade 3 will need to use these time and again, as they push their writing notch after notch.
 In this pdf worksheet, kids match each adverb to its antonym.